PersonThing/tts-widget/README.md

 # tts-widget
-Cross-browser/platform text to speech controller with follow-along highlighting.
+WIP.
+Polymer tag that implements cross-browser/platform text to speech  with follow-along highlighting.